gyselax/gyselalibxx/docs/first_steps/landau_damping_tutorial.md

 \end{aligned}
 ```

 where $n$ is the equilibrium density, $u$ is the mean velocity at equilibrium and $T$ is the equilibrium temperature.
+These parameters are provided as input to the simulation.

 This defines a **spatially modulated Maxwellian**, with small perturbations intended to excite Landau damping of the $k$-mode in the electric field.